-There are multiple scholarships available for Undergraduate Media Arts and Studies students.
-The application process takes place during Winter Quarter and scholarships are awarded in Spring Semester each year.
-See the Application Form for exact deadlines.
-Questions should be directed to the School of Media Arts and Studies at email@example.com or (740) 593-4870.
+There are multiple scholarships available for undergraduate Media Arts and Studies students.
+The application process takes place during spring semester and scholarships are awarded in spring semester each year at the annual MDIA awards reception.
+See the application form for exact deadlines.
+Questions should be directed to the School of Media Arts and Studies at firstname.lastname@example.org or (740) 593-4870.

 Christine T. Twardzik Memorial Scholarship

 This scholarship is to be awarded in honor of Christine T. Twardzik.
 For use during their senior year, applicants must be enrolled at the Athens Campus of Ohio University in the Scripps College of Communication School of Media Arts and Studies, show financial need and have a 3.0 grade point average.

 Recognizes achievement of a Junior or Senior in the Audio Sequence demonstrating promise and potential.